leogachimu/King_County_House_Sales/README.md

 For further analysis and the highlights, kindly visit the following:
 1. My Jupyter notebook file titled king_county_house_sales.ipynb in this repository.
-2. My presentation pdf in this repository.
-Kindly, if the pdf does not open the first time, please reload it and it will be rendered.
-3. My presentation webpage at this link [https://arcg.is/9LDnb](https://arcg.is/9LDnb)